cchampou/perso/src/content/blog/mastra.md

 ## Why you should try

-If like me you don't want to lag behind the market and what to strengthen your AI understanding and skillset, it's a perfect sandbox.
+If like me you don't want to lag behind the market and want to strengthen your AI understanding and skillset, it's a perfect sandbox.
 There is a whole bunch of use-cases that emerge from the experiments you can do with Mastra. **It's a fun way of learning**.

-And if you accidentally create the perfect solution to a problem with this framework (I wish you will), then you will be lucky enough to have a production ready solution, backed by talented open-source contributors: the team behind Mastra is also responsible for the success of Gatsby, the frontend framework.
+And if you accidentally create the perfect solution to a problem with this framework (you might), then you will be lucky enough to have a production ready solution, backed by talented open-source contributors: the team behind Mastra is also responsible for the success of Gatsby, the frontend framework.

 **Stay tuned, Mastra 1.0 is going live in January 2026**